 What Causes Endometriosis?

-Doctors don't know why endometrial tissue grows outside of the uterus, but there are several theories.
+Doctors don't know why endometrial tissue grows outside of the uterus, but they have several theories.
 Heredity plays a role, and some endometrial cells may be present from birth.
-The cells also might migrate to the pelvic area during menstruation, through the bloodstream, or during surgery such as caesarian delivery.
-A faulty immune system may fail to eliminate the misplaced cells.
+Another theory suggests that menstrual blood containing endometrial cells flows back through the fallopian tubes and into the pelvic cavity instead of out of the body.
+These cells are thought to stick to organs and keep growing and bleeding over time.
+Cells could also move to the pelvic cavity other ways, such as during a C-section delivery.
+A faulty immune system may fail to get rid of the misplaced cells.

 The brown cells seen here are endometrial cells removed from an abnormal growth on an ovary.